Insights on driving value from staffing, automation and continuous improvement.

 - For organizations with multiple locations, consider leveraging the geography of the company’s quality personnel.
 For example, if facility A has an out-of-state supplier located near sister facility B, then facility A might be able to tap into the facility B personnel to perform the supplier audit.
 The travel savings could offset the cost to quality facility B personnel on the QMS audit.

 - Delaying training can minimize this expense.
 Although it can be less expensive in the long run to raise the skill set of your employees in areas such as internal audits, some companies trim budgets by foregoing to deferring training.

-- Group training is another possibility to minimize training expense.
+- Virtual cGMP training is another possibility to minimize training expense.
 By training all your employees at once, companies can negotiate reduced training fees and may possibly eliminate department travel by having a trainer come onsite to the company.

 - Delaying supplier audits Sometimes audits can be scheduled to the next quarter or early next year to save expense based on the acceptable risk exposure.